bhklab/bhklab-project-template/README.md

 using [jinja2](https://jinja.palletsprojects.com/) templating for file/directory
 names and content in the template.

->[!NOTE]
-> FYI: I have tried to enable ALL of the BELOW features automatically, but leaving
-> them here for now in case there are issues with the automatic setup.
+## FYI: I have tried to enable ALL of the BELOW features automatically, but leaving them here for now in case there are issues with the automatic setup

 ## Setting up GitHub Actions